hellloxiaotian/ESRGCNN/README.md

-## An enhanced super-resolution group CNN (ESRGCNN) is conducted by Chunwei Tian, Yixuan Yuan, Shichao Zhang, Chia-Wen Lin, Wangmeng Zuo, David Zhang, 2021.
+## Image Super-resolution with An Enhanced Group Convolutional Neural Network is conducted by Chunwei Tian, Yixuan Yuan, Shichao Zhang, Chia-Wen Lin, Wangmeng Zuo, David Zhang, 2021.
 It is implemented by Pytorch.
 And this work is released in https://arxiv.org/pdf/2205.14548.

 ## This paper uses group convolutions and residual operations to enhance deep and wide correlations of different channels to implement an efficient SR network.